-What are the charges for delivery a parcel from USA?
+What are the delivery charges for a parcel from the USA?

 Delivery prices are calculated based on the parcels’ chargeable weight*

 * Chargeable weight: The Chargeable Weight of Air Freight shiopmemnts are calculated as the Actual Weight (Gross Weight) or the Volumetric (also called Volume or Dimensional) Weight of the shipment, whichever is the greater.
 The Volumetric Weight that is calculated based on the dimensions (length, width and height) of a parcel: Length (cm) x Width (cm) x Height (cm) / 6,000.
 Typically, large items with a light overall weight take up more space on an aircraft than a small, heavy item.
 That’s why the Airlines charge according to Chargeable Weight.

 Import Customs Formalities